-Cement Fig.5 Stabilization treatment of foundation by cement-mixed soil conducted in 2017.
-The result of this follow-up will be described in the next section.
+Fig.5 Stabilization treatment of foundation by cement-mixed soil

 On October 26, construction of the earth fill structure for small farm pond was started with farmers in Gebekha village and co-authors.
 Detailed construction procedures are described below.
-1) Stabilization treatment of foundation Firstly, stabilization treatment of the foundation was conducted.
+1) Stabilization treatment of foundation

+Firstly, the stabilization treatment of the foundation was conducted.
 Machinery excavation of original ground up to 1.5m depth was initially planned to obtain a more stable foundation.
-However, this plan was changed to manual excavation up to 25 - 50 cm depth because excavation machine couldn't be prepared.
+However, this plan was changed to manual excavation up to 25 - 50 cm depth because the excavation machine couldn't be prepared.
 After removing unsuitable things for the foundation of reservoirs such as plant fragments from excavated soil, the foundation was reconstructed by tamping cement-mixed soil which was obtained by mixing the excavated soil and cement because enough bearing capacity of foundation couldn't be achieved by only tamping the excavated soil.
 The mixing ratio of cement was around 6 %.
 Fig.5 shows stabilization treatment of foundation by cement-mixed soil.

-2) Construction of impervious zone Earth material used for impervious zone was gathered from abandoned paddies and fields near from construction site.
+2) Construction of impervious zone

+Earth material used for impervious zone was gathered from abandoned paddies and fields near from construction site.
 After removing large size gravel, the water content of earth material was adjusted by sprinkling water from a mountain stream.
 Although natural and optimum water contents [7] couldn't be measured, the water content of earth material suitable for compaction was decided according to its texture.
-In the compaction of impervious zone, the wall making method was utilized (Fig.6).
+In the compaction of the impervious zone, the wall making method was utilized (Fig.6).
 The thickness of each layer of earth material was controlled so as to be about 8 cm after compaction.
-Every completion of compacted layer was measured by in-situ
+Every completion of compaction of three layers, permeability of the compacted layer was